quasarframework/quasar-framework.org/source/components/introduction-for-beginners.md

 ```

 > **IMPORTANT**
-> This **will not** take advantage of tree shaking, causing your code to become bloated with unnescesary/unused code. **Not recommended for production**.
+> This **will not** take advantage of tree shaking, causing your bundle to become bloated with unnescesary/unused code. **Not recommended for production**.
 Use this only for quick testing purposes.

 ### Self Closing Tags
 Some Quasar components do not need you to include HTML content inside of them.
 In this case, you can use them as self closing tags.
 One example with QIcon below: